 Some members expressed concern that the text above may provide a negative image of the sector especially vis à vis future packaging recyclability obligations under the PPWR.
 Elements highlighted in particular in point 1 and 2 may be detrimental in that respect.
 Therefore, it is suggested to simplify the text as follows:

-CE strongly recommends that when companies disclose information on the weight of discarded products, they report the gross weight of both the bulk and its packaging as a single aggregated figure.
+CE strongly recommends that the European Commission allow companies, when disclosing information on the weight of discarded products, to report the gross weight of both the bulk and its packaging as a single aggregated figure.
 This approach is crucial for several reasons:

 Disaggregating the weight portions of packaging and product would be an extremely complex and burdensome procedure and companies do not have readily available, nor they collect data using such segregation approach.